How Is Cotton Made And Why Is It So Bad?

 In short, cotton has become an indispensable part of our daily lives.
 But why?
 We use it in towels, clothes, decor items, bed sheets and more every single day.
 With all of the advances in technology, it is now possible to produce more fibres from completely different are materials.
 So next time you reach for the non-organic cotton, why not think a bit outside the box?

-If you’d like to receive monthly updates on ethical textiles, and learn more about what ethical textiles are available to you, then please do sign up to my monthly mailing list!
+If you’d like to receive monthly updates on ethical textiles, and learn more about what ethical textiles are available to you, then please do sign up to our twice-monthly newsletter.
 If you want to spread the word, then please do share this article - you can even tweet using the buttons below.